vinwann/query2insight/README.md

 #### Query-walker

   <p>The Query walker is responsible for carrying the user input to the respective nodes getting the LLM response and returning the LLM response to the session node to be saved.
-For each user input a query walker is created</p>
+For each user input, a query walker is created</p>

-  #####  Lifecycle of a Query-walker
+  ####  Lifecycle of a Query-walker

   <ol>
     <li>Spawning in the session node</li>
     <li>Visiting the router node and getting directed to "RAG", "QA" or "DATA" (end nodes)nodes</li>